No products in the cart.

 2. Install and activate the plugin.
 Next, enable and configure ELEX Authorize.Net Payment Gateway for WooCommerce plugin with the credentials received from Authorize.Net.

-3. When a customer makes payment using Authorize.Net payment method, the Checkout page will be as shown in the screenshot below.
+3. When a customer makes a payment using the Authorize.Net payment method, the Checkout page will be as shown in the screenshot below.

 4. Once the order is placed, follow step 1 of the Manual Refund process.